Personal Finance

 Don’t Close Unused Credit Cards

 It’s better to leave unused credit cards open rather than close them.
 Doing so will help maintain your credit utilization rate and credit limit, which are both factors that can influence your credit score.
 However, note that if you decide to keep unused credit cards open, you should ensure they are not accumulating annual fees and use them occasionally and responsibly to keep your credit score on track.
+As Experian advises, closing an old account can shorten the length of your credit history, which makes up 15% of your FICO Score.

 Check Your Credit Report Regularly